HumanSignal/label-studio/docs/source/tutorials/nemo_asr.md

 </View>
 ```
 10. In your project settings, open the Machine Learning page in the Label Studio UI.

+!!! note
-    > Note: It takes some time to download models from the NeMo engine.
+    It takes some time to download models from the NeMo engine.
 The Label Studio UI might hang until the models finish automatically downloading.

-10. Click **Add Model** and add the ML backend using this URL: `http://localhost:9090`
+11. Click **Add Model** and add the ML backend using this URL: `http://localhost:9090`.

-11. Import audio data and start reviewing pre-annotations.
+12. Import audio data and start reviewing pre-annotations.